Drug Interactions between eltrombopag and Estradot

 Interactions between your drugs

-There were no interactions found in our database between eltrombopag and Estradot - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between eltrombopag and Estradot.This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Eltrombopag is in the drug class platelet-stimulating agents.